ChandanMahapatra/hcin720-gp/README.md

 A cylinder used for projection.
 This cylinder was 3D printed to make sure the Neopixel fit inside it.

 #### Laser Cutting
-The design of the entire box and the reel for projection has been done with t he help oflaser cutter.
+The design of the entire box and the reel for projection has been done with the help of the laser cutter.

 #### Fabric
 Fabric is used as the main display and the movie genre is projected on it.